thunkable/docs-thunkable-com/x/components/user-interface/switch.md

 ---

-The Switch is a popular UI element to turn on and off a certain feature, often used in settings pages.
+The Switch is a popular UI element to turn on and off a certain feature in an app, often used in settings pages.

 ### ![](/assets/switch-✕-fig-1.gif)